Validators/Polkadot-Clustered-Nodes/Scripts/README.md

 Updates the client to the latest version of Polkadot.
 Be sure to take a backup of the 'polkadot' folder first if this is critical to your operation.

-1. Copy the update-polkadot.sh file into your Ubuntu distro home directory.
+1. Copy the [update-polkadot.sh](update-polkadot.sh) file into your Ubuntu distro home directory.
 2. Run this command to allow execution: `chmod +x update-polkadot.sh`
 3. Then run the script: `./update-polkadot.sh`

+## ubuntu update

-### To keep your Ubuntu updated with the latest packages run:
+To keep your Ubuntu updated with the latest packages run these two commands:

 `apt-get update`